broadinstitute/flipbook/README.md

   *Default*: `reviewer2_form_responses.tsv`

-- custom form schema (`--form-schema-json`):
+- custom form schema (`--form-schema-json`)

-  Path or url of .json file containing a custom form schema.
-For the expected format see [main/form_schema_examples](https://github.com/broadinstitute/reviewer2/tree/main/form_schema_examples)
+  If you'd like to use non-default questions in the image page forms, you can specify the path or url of a .json file containing a custom form schema.
+For examples of the expected format see [main/form_schema_examples](https://github.com/broadinstitute/reviewer2/tree/main/form_schema_examples)

 - config file (`~/.reviewer2_config`)